 “And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.”

 The sixth distinctive of Jesus Christ is that he is the head of the body, the church.
-Not only is Jesus Christ the Creator, and Sustainer of the Universe, but he is also the Lord of the church.
-That is news to a great segment of Christians!
+Not only is Jesus Christ the Creator and Sustainer of the Universe, but he is also the Lord of the church.
+That is news to a significant segment of Christians!

 “And He is the head of the body, the church”

-The church is often described as “the body.”
-The body has action and function.
-It also produces results.
-The body is designed to respond to the head.
-The body of Christ is designed to respond to Jesus Christ, the head.
+The Bible describes the church as “the body.”
+The body has action and function and produces results.
+As God designed the body to respond to the head, he arranged the body of Christ to respond to Jesus Christ, the head.
 The church can make an impact for Jesus Christ.
-This is the issue at Colosse — his supremacy over the church.
+This emphasis is the issue at Colosse — his supremacy over the church.

-Jesus is described as the “head” of the body.
+Scripture describes Jesus as the “head” of the body.
 The brain (“head”) produces motion, coordination, and function of the body in physical terms.
 Jesus Christ sets up the policy and power for the body to function.
 When the body functions healthfully, then God is glorified.